actions/toolkit/docs/problem-matchers.md

 Use ECMAScript regular expression syntax when testing patterns.

+The patterns match the input lines as-is, without stripping ANSI escape codes or other extraneous characters.
+If the subject strings can contain such characters, the regular expression must account for them.

 ### File property getting dropped

 [Enable debug logging](https://docs.github.com/en/actions/managing-workflow-runs/enabling-debug-logging) to determine why the file is getting dropped.